-Solar fusion is initiated by the fusion of two Hyrdrogen nuclei (protons) in the following reaction in which the two protons fuse to form a Deuterium atom as one proton is transformed into a neutron, with the release of a positron and a neutrino and 0.42 MeV of energy.
+Solar fusion, which keeps the Sun and stars shining, is a multi-stage process initiated by the fusion of two Hydrogen nuclei (protons) in the following reaction in which the two protons fuse to form a Deuterium atom as one proton is transformed into a neutron, by the "weak nuclear reaction", with the release of a positron and a neutrino and 0.42 MeV of energy.
+See diagram opposite.

 1H1 + 1H1 ⇒ 2H1 + e+ + ν @ 0.42 MeV

 At the same time, the positron emitted by the beta decay of the proton is almost immediately annihilated with an electron, and their combined mass energy, as well as their kinetic energy, is carried off by two gamma ray photons.